ThisIsTyDell/flatiron-cuts-and-curls/README.md

 ## Desciption
 Rails application for hair salons for interaction between clients and stylists.
+This application allows clients to signup/login to select a stylist, see services offered, book an appointment, and pay for their appointment.

 For more detail, check this blog post. http://tydellmiller.com/2016/10/24/introducing_cutsncurls_a_ruby_on_rails_application/

 ## Walkthrough Video